 A. Reporting Suspected Abuse to Legal Authorities.

-- USA Gymnastics will report suspected child abuse or neglect (including Sexual Misconduct) within 24 hours to the proper authorities in all instances and without exception, unless it is aware that authorities have already been notified.
+- USA Gymnastics will report suspected child abuse or neglect (including Sexual Misconduct) to the proper authorities in all instances and without exception, within 24 hours, or less as required by applicable state law.

 - Covered Adults must report suspected child abuse or neglect (including Sexual Misconduct) within 24 hours to the appropriate legal authorities, which is separate from notification to the Center, USA Gymnastics, or a Member Club as outlined below.
 For state-by-state reporting information, see www.childwelfare.gov.